unaizafaiz/cloudsim_example_scala/README.md

     - 1 CPU
     - Each cloudlet uses Utilization model full

 We observe that the broker1 utilizes most of the datacenter resources to create VMs as a result datacenter2 is able to create only 3 VM.
-But the cloudlets continue execution on these VMs with ease, though using the same execution time per second.
 Each cloudlet is assigned vm based on time sharing policy.
 So once the cloudlet finishes execution another cloudlet application uses this resource.

 ## Steps to Run